salah-mohammed/NavigationKit/README.md

 # NavigationKit

-Navigation Kit used for make threat with screen that have differents navigation bar style, make change style of bar easy.
+ NavigationKit makes managing screens with different navigation bar styles simple, allows easy style changes, and ensures code behavior is explicit without running the app.

 # Advantages
 * set Background Image for navigation bar and title color for every single screen.
 * set color for navigation bar and their title for every single screen.